Castle Building Centres Group

-Recently, more stores have been adopting the Castle banner.

 History

 The company began in 1963 when a group of dealers in Ontario formed BOLD Lumber (Buying Organization of Lumber Dealers).
-BOLD's ambition was to negotiate their pricing with suppliers based on their collective volume.
+BOLD's ambition was to negotiate its pricing with suppliers based on their collective volume.
 After their first year, they grew from 6 to 20 dealers.
 By 1969, the business charter was adjusted to expand beyond 50 dealers.
 Membership grew from across the country, giving BOLD a national presence.